 People live with COPD from years to decodes, experiencing a lower quality of life (QoL), and greater functional limitations, anxiety and ression than others who are the same without COPD.
-These potentially significant changes in QoL and expectations from II may be improved with enhanced car highlighting the need for a long-term or Ingilitating the need for a long-term or holistic approach to support people will COPD, their family and caregivers.
-Ca selection is based on repeated discussic during the evolving prognosis and sympto trajectory, identifying and minimisi distressing symptoms and ensuring medici physical, social and spiritual support.
-T physical, social and spinitual support, in may include supporting occess to support and financial core packages from social as and other non-medical services.
+These potentially significant changes in QoL and expectations from II may be improved with enhanced car highlighting the need for a long-term or holistic approach to support people with COPD, their family and categivers.
+Co selection is based on repected discussic during the evolving prognosis and sympto trajectory, identifying and minimain distressing symptoms and ensuring medical physical, social and spiritual support.
+T physical, social and spinitual support, in may include supporting occess to support and financial core packages from social co and other non-medical services.
 Fro beginning to end, COPD must be treat using all available appropriate therapies I COPD AND the common co-marbidities su as cardiovascular disease (CVD), depressio anxiety, diabetes, renal disease, lung conc and asteoparasis.
-Treatment must be base on appropriate evaluations and knowledge the person's functional status and person goals at each stage of COPD stabilisation of goots of each stage of COPD stabilisation or progression (e.g. evoluated at least annual).
+Treatment must be base on appropriate evaluations and knowledge the person's functional status and person goals at each stage of COPD stabilisation a goots of each stage of COPD stabilisation or progression (e.g. evoluated at least annual).
 Variations will depend on the local availability of healthcare and therapies, cultural nom and the individual's beliefs and goots.